 Meet the Discovery RE Team

-Jan Lever: Director
+Jan Lever: CEO

 A 15-year teaching career (including leading RE in primary and secondary schools and teaching A-Level), took Jan into 11 years’ advisory work as an RE and PSHE Adviser for 3 local authorities and 2 further years as Senior School Improvement Adviser.

 She has led numerous curriculum and whole-school improvement projects, 100s of training sessions for teachers, as well as acting as professional adviser to 4 SACREs (Standing Advisory Councils on RE) and liaising and working with members of faith and belief communities.

 Jan’s career has seen her closely involved in the review and writing of at least 5 agreed syllabi for RE (most recently the pan-Berkshire and Poole/Bournemouth syllabi) and the production of resource materials to support teachers in implementing these.